Marc Bryan-Brown

 Bryan-Brown was educated in England at the Dragon School in Oxford and Marlborough College in Wiltshire.
 He then attended the Rochester Institute of Technology in the USA.

-Bryan-Brown has photographed entertainers.
+Bryan-Brown has especially photographed black entertainers such as Whitney Houston, La Toya Jackson, and Nina Kennedy.
 He has also undertaken photography for Broadway theatre productions.
 His work has appeared in The Huffington Post and The Daily Beast.
-He has been an official photographer at the Emmy Awards.
+He was an official photographer at the NATAS Emmy Awards for over twenty years.

 Bryan-Brown married Florence Ranney Seery in 1990.
 He is the younger brother of the theatrical press agent Adrian Bryan-Brown of Boneau/Bryan-Brown.

 Collections

 Bryan-Brown's work is held in the following public collection: